slub/marc2jsonl/README.md

 # marc2jsonl

-simple tool to convert marc21 files to Line-delimited JSON which can be used to index data into ElasticSearch using xbib/marc java-library.
+simple tool to convert (binary) MARC21 or MabXML files to line-delimited JSON which can also be used to index data into ElasticSearch.
+It makes use of xbib/marc Java library.

 dependencies: